Mastalgia is breast pain. There are 2 types:

 The Society of Obstetricians and Gynaecologists of Canada (SOGC)

 Mastalgia.
-EBSCO DynaMed Plus website.
-Available at: http://www.dynamed.com/condition/mastalgia.
+EBSCO DynaMed website.
+Available at: https://www.dynamed.com/condition/mastalgia.
 Accessed October 19, 2020.

 Salzman B, Fleegle S, et al. Common breast problems.
 Am Fam Physician.
 2012 Aug 15;86(4):343-349.
 EBSCOhost full-text, editorial can be found in Am Fam Physician 2012 Aug 15;86(4):325.